-- Fiscal Impact.
-Provide a dollar estimate for the proposal’s costs or savings to MoDOT.
+- Fiscal Impact - Provide a dollar estimate for the proposal’s costs or savings to MoDOT.
 Include necessary calculations (initial savings or life cycle savings, for example) or assertions to accurately convey the proposal’s financial impact.
-The fiscal impact must be a numeric dollar value.
+The fiscal impact should be a numeric dollar value.